Code-Institute-Submissions/simon-game-1/README.md

 ### Game dynamics:

 #### Starting the game
-*  Check that the firs sound is randomly selected, played and animated.
+*  Check that the first sound is randomly selected, played and animated.
 *  Check that the element is correctly added to the array that contains the sequence generated -  Chrome console and debugging tools
 *  Check that once started the "Start" button becomes "Reset/Restart" and allows to restart, overriding any progress.